 Chaotic COVID And The Steel Prices

-Most of the Steel companies are set to increase the prices from September owing to cost-push and higher international prices.
+Most Steel companies are set to increase their prices from September owing to cost-push and higher international prices.

 As per the analyst at EU-Metal, the difference between domestic and international prices is currently 8%.
 “An increase in prices from September is on the cards.
 The iron ore prices were at a six-year high.
 “International steel prices in August, too, have increased”.

 As per the previous data, the average FOB China for hot-rolled coil (HRC) in April 2019 was $532 per tonne.
 At the beginning of August 2020, it was at $495 per tonne, which has now gone up by $20 per tonne to $515.
 However, the current price is yet to breach last year’s April level.
 In April 2019 the material was easily available because the production was not at a halt, but in 2020 after lockdown still the mills are not operating at full efficiency because of this there is a shortage of material, the corona impact can still be seen in the industry and the prices.

 The increase from September onwards could be in the range of $30-40 per tonne.
 While the major primary steel producers said an increase of $30-40 per tonne in steel prices was being contemplated.

 As per the industry data and experts, it can be analyzed that the demand is improving across the world and average sales in August were almost at par with pre-COVID 19 levels.
 However, prices were still not back to pre-COVID 19 levels of March.

 While demand was picking up in the domestic market, the export markets were slow as they were buoyant, as for export the material is not available easily.
 Most of the mills are not exporting rather they want the material to get consumed in the domestic market.
 Moreover, in order to safeguard domestic producers, even Governments have come up with measures like anti-dumping or increased import duties.